 Using the same three countries as examples, Figure 3 shows that Iraq earned almost all of its revenues from taxation categories.
 This is in stark contrast to the Nigerian and Norwegian contexts, where there is a mix of incomes from taxation and other revenues.
-Nigeria's overall revenue collection Iraq: State ownership and export control received more from taxation.
+Nigeria's overall revenue collection was mainly from other revenues, while Norway received more from taxation.